UNSW-database/simd_set_operations/README.md

 `algorithm_set` table as shown below.
 Many `experiment`s may share the same `algorithm_set`.

-Multiple experiments may use a single dataset.
+Multiple experiments may also share a single dataset.
 If such experiments share algorithms, each algorithm will benchmarked once and the results for these algorithms will appear in both `experiment` plots.
 An example experiment definition is shown below.
 ```toml
 [algorithm_sets]
 scalar_2set = [